HenrikJoreteg/templatizer/README.md

 // built from the `app.jade` file
 exports.app = function () {} // the function

+// folders become nested objects so
+// myfolder/nestedTemplate.jade becomes
+exports.myfolder.nestedTemplate = function () {} // the template function

 // etc. etc
 ```

 The awesome thing is... there are no external dependencies because they're just functions at this point.
 Crazy fast, SO MUCH WIN!!!!

+## Sample?

+Check out the `demo_output.js` file for... err... demo output built from the `templates` directory in this project.

 ## License